Lydian-Labs/.github/profile/README.md

-## Welcome to the GitHub home of Lydian Labs!
+## Welcome to the GitHub home of LydianLab!

 We are a small web development agency specializing in building custom solutions for our clients' online needs.
 Our focus is on crafting user-friendly applications with modern technologies for clients in music education.